doms-17/SRImageReconstruction_GAN_dermatology/README.md

 ## tutorial:
 It contains a set of guides and tutorials on how to use the 'dermasr' package and replicate the most important parts of the pipeline.

+## real_esrgan:
+It contains a guide and useful scripts and file to properly train the GAN model and inference using the trained weights to restore images quality.

 ## texture analysis:
 It contains codes to run the 'Texture Analysis'.